truchas/truchas/boundary_function_design_notes.md

   use explicit loops rather than indexed assignment.
 The current diffusion matrix diagonal increment also uses an explicit loop and accumulates duplicate entries.
-- Consider temperature dependence of the external HTC coefficient separately;
-  the current implementation intentionally preserves its existing `(t, x, y, z)` dependence and linear derivative.